jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-latimes2_supplement.csv    ingested to californica stage on 11/12/21; ingested to prod 11/13/21 -- re-festerized on 11/12/21; License and repository name is correct  (1 row) (renamed from latimes2_failed.csv since the name was really distracting when trying to troubleshoot problems since the file seemed to be self-describing as a failure) latimes3.csv               ingested to californica prod on 5/22/21; NEED to ingest to stage -- festerized 5/22/21; License and repository name are correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21; ingested to stage 11/13/21 -- festerized; License and repository name are correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21; ingesting to stage 11/15/21 -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized 5/25/21; License and repository name are correct (192 rows) latimes8.csv               ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized on 5/25/21; License and respository name are correct (60 rows)
+latimes2_supplement.csv    ingested to californica stage on 11/12/21; ingested to prod 11/13/21 -- re-festerized on 11/12/21; License and repository name is correct  (1 row) (renamed from latimes2_failed.csv since the name was really distracting when trying to troubleshoot problems since the file seemed to be self-describing as a failure) latimes3.csv               ingested to californica prod on 5/22/21; NEED to ingest to stage -- festerized 5/22/21; License and repository name are correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21; ingested to stage 11/13/21 -- festerized; License and repository name are correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21; ingested to stage 11/15/21 -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; ingesting to stage 11/16/21 -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized 5/25/21; License and repository name are correct (192 rows) latimes8.csv               ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized on 5/25/21; License and respository name are correct (60 rows)